Soil Bearing Capacity: Terzaghi, Meyerhof, Hansen & Vesic Theories, All Formulas & Design Guide

 Vesic Compressibility (Rigidity Index) Correction

 Gs = shear modulus of soil (kPa); q = overburden at footing base.
-Ir = rigidity index.
-For stiff soils (dense sand, stiff clay), Ir typically exceeds Ircrit and no correction is needed.
-For loose sand or soft clay, Ir may be less than Ircrit and the correction reduces qu by up to 30 to 40%, effectively converting the theoretical general-shear capacity to a local/punching shear capacity.
+For stiff soils (dense sand, stiff clay), Ir typically exceeds Ir,crit and no correction is needed.
+For loose sand or soft clay, the correction effectively converts the theoretical general-shear capacity to a local/punching shear capacity.

 05.141000